frankhart2018/simple-gen/exp-3/README.md

 ## State Description

-The state consists of four zeroes if food particle is outside scope, otherwise it consists of the distance vector (x, y) to the food particle and a direction vector which points towards the direction of the food particle.
+The state consists of two zeroes if food particle is outside scope, otherwise it consists of the distance vector (x, y) to the food particle.

 ![State](images/state.png)